I was ugly crying. I was also stabbing and gouging the pages of my journal.

 I have an easy solution.
 Just try setting a timer for a small amount of time – a small non-threatening amount that feels ‘do-able.’
 Maybe 10 minutes, even 5, and see how you go.

 I had one client like this.
 She had awful family abuse in her past, had never seen a therapist before, and – as she was a workaholic – also felt time-poor.
 But she agreed to set a timer and try expressive-writing for 10 minutes.

 Emo-tears are awesome

 She later told me she’d ended up writing for hours – into the small of the night – crying her eyes out (which is great – emotional tears contain the stress hormone cortisol in a way that onion-tears don’t).
 Afterwards she felt drained – but in a good way.
-She’d been holding that inside for a long time.
+Those painful emotions had been festering inside her for a long time.

 Do I need to keep my expressive writing?

-No you don’t.
-Some people are worried about their family finding and reading their expressive writing.
+Some people worry about their family finding and reading their expressive writing.
 However, as the research suggests there is no benefit to re-reading your expressive writing, you might as well get rid of it.

-As part of her master’s research, a colleague of mine – and clinical health psychologist – Teresa Nagel – looked at the effects of re-reading expressive-writing.
-In her study, one group re-read their expressive-writing from the day before, prior to continuing to write that day.
-And the second group didn’t re-read their previous day’s expressive writing.
+A colleague of mine – and clinical health psychologist – Teresa Nagel – ran a study to assess if there were any benefits to re-reading expressive-writing.
+One group in her study re-read their expressive-writing from the day before, prior to continuing to write that day.
+In contrast, the second group didn’t re-read their previous day’s expressive writing.

 Does re-reading expressive writing help?